BIM2SIM/bim2sim/docs/source/user-guide/PluginIFCCheck.md

 # PluginIFCCheck
 The [IFC Check Plugin](PluginIFCCheck) can be used for to run the basic task IFC Check.
-In general the IFC Check can be used to check the quality of the IFC files regarding the requirements of the use case (e.g. bps).
+In general the IFC Check can be used to check the quality of the IFC files regarding the requirements of the use case (e.g. BPS).

 The IFC Check runs checks based on IDS (Information Delivery Specification).
 For more information see section [Generate IDS files](GenerateIDSfiles).
 By this